burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // MyAllocVec is alias template
 ```

-**Remarks:**
+Remarks about Alias Templates:

-* They cannot be partially specialized
+* Cannot be partially specialized
-* They can be used wherever `typedef` is used.
+* Can be used wherever `typedef` is used.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/type_alias).

 ## 12. Static Variables are Always Initialized Thread Safe

 Interestingly, that `static` local variable in C++11 guarantees thread-safe initialization.
 It was not the case in C++03.
-But since C++11 static variables and local variables are guaranteed to be initialized only once.

 ## 13. Delegating constructors
 A constructor can call another constructor in the initialization list.
 In that way, initialization is delegated to another constructor.